2010 Bratislava shooting: Long-term response

-In fiction
+In popular culture

 On 17 February 2011, the movie "Devínsky masaker" (Devínska Nová Ves massacre), which was about the 2010 Bratislava shootings, premiered in Slovakia.
 The 60-minute movie is a combination of documentary and drama, merging documentary-style opinions of witnesses and surviving family members with quick-paced action.
 Notably, the family of the shooter refused any cooperation with the filmmakers.
 "Devínsky masaker" received generally negative reviews; for example, a week after the premiere, the Czech and Slovak Film Database reported an aggregate score of 28%.
 Major Slovak weekly Plus 7 Dní concluded its review by writing, "Trailers for this movie, where producers let Harman's friend strongly attack the dead victims and about the murdered half-Roma boy Jožko, they manage only to inform us that at the age of 12 he did not yet smoke, do not necessarily attract people into cinemas.
 But they are guaranteed to stir the passions."
 The movie's title is technically incorrect, since the massacre took place in the district of Devínska Nová Ves not the district of Devín.
 Correctly, it would be "Devínskonovoveský masaker".